reimagined/resolve/docs/advanced-techniques.md

 A merged module's code is treated the same as the application's code.
 The resulting application's bundles include the module code and configurations as if they were always a part of the application.

-For an example on using modules, see the **Hacker News** sample application.
-This application makes use of the authentication module as well as the comments module provided with reSolve.
+For an example on using modules, see the [Hacker News](https://github.com/reimagined/resolve/tree/master/examples/hacker-news) sample application.
+This application makes use of the authentication module and the comments module provided by reSolve.